Metaverse could turn out to be the future of branding: Samit Sinha

 Metaverse could turn out to be the future of branding: Samit Sinha4 min read .
-Updated: 04 Apr 2022, 01:04 AM IST
+04 Apr 2022

 Samit Sinha, the founder of Alchemist Brand Consulting, speaks of the constantly changing marketing landscape in the country